g-leech/argmin-gravitas/_posts/2024-06-29-against-phds.markdown

     - 2019 - 2022: Stay in my room.
 Don't think about AI
     - 2022: Nassau, Prague, CDMX, Tallinn, Belgrade.
 Paid twice to think about AI

-- Some of this was enabled by Covid disrupting the usual uni surveillance mechanisms; take care.
+- Some of this was enabled by Covid disrupting the usual uni surveillance mechanisms.
+One of my peers went way too far (3 months AWOL in California during classes). take care.

 <br>